Vash63/bsmodinstaller.py/README.md

 # bsmodinstaller.py
-Downloads and installs Beat Saber SongLoader, SyncSaber &amp; Other Mods
+Downloads and installs Beat Saber SongLoader, SyncSaber &amp; Other Mods.
+Always the latest version, so you can re-run the script to freshen your mods to their latest release!

 # Linux Instructions
 Copy bsmodinstaller.py to your 'Beat Saber' directory and run it.